KarlMeierMattern/Full-Stack/React-NextJS.md

             </div>
             );
         }
+- A **stateless functional component** is any function you write which accepts props and returns JSX.
+- A **stateless component**, on the other hand, is a class that extends `React.Component`, but does not use internal state.
+- Finally, a **stateful component** is a class component that does maintain its own internal state.
+You may see stateful components referred to simply as components or React components.

 > [!CAUTION]
 > JSX must return a single element.
 This one parent element would wrap all of the other levels of nested elements.